kyratrades/testing/index.md

 <center>2 audios - 1 video</center>

 ### Files
-I try my best to check each of my items individually (still catching up!) and will list any problems in the comments.
-Please don’t hesitate to tell me of any problems you've encountered with my files or links, or if I have something not in their original formats but haven’t listed so accordingly.
+I do my best to check each of my items individually and will note down any issues.
+Please don’t hesitate to tell me of any problems you've encountered with my files or links, or if I have mislabelled anything.

+Feell free to send enquiries about any items listed on my site.

 ### Wants
 I'm always looking for any recordings of Megan Hilty, Stephanie J. Block, and Rachel York.

 ### Links
 All the file sizes listed are calculated according to 1GB = 1024 MB.
 I mainly use Google Drive for my links, please don’t initiate a trade with me if you have problems with it.
-If I initiated the trade with you, I am more than happy to upload your requested files to the online storage provider of your choosing.
+If I initiated the trade with you, I am more than happy to upload your requested files to any file sharing service of your choosing.

-If any of my links are down just send me a message about it and I will re-upload the files as soon as possible, usually within 12 hours.

 ### Gifting policy
-I got my start from a fair number of generous traders, so I’m always happy to help new traders out :) I’m also willing to gift most commercially released pro-shots (especially National Theatre Live) upon request, just ask!
+I got my start from a fair number of generous traders, so I’m always happy to help new traders out :) I’m also willing to gift most commercially released pro-shots upon request (especially NTLive and RSC), just ask!